sourabhtk37/Quisby/README.md

 `https://developers.google.com/sheets/api/quickstart/python`

 You will now have a credentials.json file.
 Copy the file to this project's directory.

+#### Sheet sdk installation
+From the shell, run to install sheet python sdk:

+`pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

 #### AWS credentials
 Install boto3 to access aws API: